-The Title IX Coordinator or designee will investigate complaints of Sexual Misconduct by or between students.
+The Title IX Coordinator or their designee will investigate complaints of Sexual Misconduct by or between students.
 The Texas Tech University System Office of Equal Opportunity (Office of EO) will investigate complaints of Sexual Misconduct by or between employees.
-Student complaints of Sexual Misconduct by an employee will be investigated jointly by the Title IX Coordinator or designee and the Office of Equal Opportunity.
+Student complaints of Sexual Misconduct by an employee may be investigated jointly by the Title IX Coordinator or their designee and the Office of Equal Opportunity.

-Students with complaints of Sexual Misconduct by an employee should contact the Title IX Coordinator or Office of Equal Opportunity, and/or utilize the online reporting tool available on the University's website at www.ttuhsc.edu/title-ix/default.aspx.
-Students with complaints of Sexual Misconduct by a student or student organization should contact the Title IX Coordinator and/or utilize the online reporting tool available on the University's website at www.ttuhsc.edu/title-ix/default.aspx.
+Students with complaints of Sexual Misconduct by a student, student organization, or employee should contact the Title IX Coordinator or Office of Equal Opportunity, or utilize the online reporting tool available on the University's website at www.ttuhsc.edu/title-ix/default.aspx.